Auckland FC Reserves: History

-In March 2024, it was announced that Auckland FC will enter a reserve team into the Northern League.
-This caused controversy as this altered the promotion and relegation process for the NRFL Championship.
+Just over a week after Auckland FC was founded In March 2024, it was announced that they would enter a reserve team into the Northern League.
+This Caused controversy as it was also announced that this would alter the promotion and relegation process for the 2024 Northern League and NRFL Championship seasons just days before they commenced.

-On 10 February 2025 it was reported that Auckland FC had appointed their first ever reserves head coach with the appointment of Luke Casserly.
-On 12 February, Auckland FC revealed that their first ever reserve match is scheduled on 22 March 2025 against Fencibles United.
-On 14 February 2025, Auckland FC announced their inaugural reserve squad.
-Auckland FC announced that they would use Fred Taylor Park as their home ground for their inaugural season.
-Auckland FC Reserves played their first ever competitive game on 22 March 2025 in a Northern League fixture away to Fencibles United, in which they drew 1–1.
-Codey Phoenix scored the club's first ever goal.
+Luke Casserly was revealed as the inaugural reserves head coach on 10 February 2024.
+Auckland FC revealed their inaugural reserve squad on 14 February 2024.
+On 28 February 2025 Fred Taylor Park was revealed as the reserves home ground for their inaugural season.
+Auckland FC Reserves played their first ever competitive match on 22 March 2025 in a Northern League fixture away to Fencibles United.
+Codey Phoenix scored the club's first ever goal as they went on to draw their first match 1–1.

+Auckland FC Reserves finished their inaugural Northern League season in 9th place, automatically qualifying for the 2025 National League due to A-League men requirements.
+In the 2025 National League Auckland FC reserves faced off against Wellington Phoenix Reserves in the first ever edition of the youth New Zealand Derby winning 2–1.